JanBoon89/academic-kickstart/content/authors/admin/_index.md

   url: "https://www.antwerpmanagementschool.be/en/program/executive-master-public-management"

 # Short bio (displayed in user profile at end of posts)
-bio: My research focuses on strategic management, organizational change and the role of reputation.
+bio: My research focuses on strategic management and reputation; organizational change, learning and innovation; and machine learning and artificial intelligence.

 interests:
 - Strategic management and reputation